 We round up the best on-ear headphones to help you choose a pair with crystal-clear sound and optimum comfort.

 On-ear headphones suit those looking for more compact and portable headphones than over-ear models, but don't get on with in-ear and earbud pairs.
 Wireless pairs will often have better battery life than in-ear pairs, too.
 We round up the best on-ear headphones to buy.

 Below we've listed the best on-ear headphones on the market this year, so you can get great sound and stay comfortable whether you're on the go or at home.

-Find all the best headphones available by seeing our Best Buy headphone reviews.
+Find the top headphones available by seeing our expert guide to the best headphones.